aeternity/aeternity/docs/design/PT-166642114-miner-activated-consensus.md

 shall node at startup, if a miner signalling is configured, delete all auxiliaty tables with name associated with different miner signalling parameter?
 Doing so would prevent irrelevant tables (and - potentially - content) to build up though would open the door for inconsistent chain storage, requiring the node to re-trigger the asynchronous computation of the miner signalling outcome.

+As the confirmations from the signalling block interval end to the proposed new consensus protocol height (i.e. H2 - HE) is intended as a *mitigation* for the potential slow computation of the outcome of the signalling and recommended to be ["approximately two hours"][fspecs], it is unclear whether it makes sense to complicate the design for catering for performance in the case the node restarts while still receiving such confirmations.
+An example on what such catering would look like is that insertion of any blocks in the range from signalling end (HE, included) to fork height (H2, included) checks that there is a result for the signalling outcome or a worker spawned, otherwise spawns a worker.